Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise

 \subsection{Bridges and Manifolds}

 We will consider a linear observation process:

-where $Y_n\in\mathbb{R}^{d_y}$, $1\leq d_y < d_x$, $A_n\in\mathbb{R}^{d_y\times d_x}$ is of full row rank, and independently for each $n\in\mathbb{N}$ $\epsilon_n\in\mathbb{R}^{d_y}$ are a sequence of independent noises with positive Lebesgue density $p_n$ and $\Delta\geq 0$ and $\Sigma_n$ is a sequence of real positive definite symmetric matrices.
+where $Y_n\in\mathbb{R}^{d_y}$, $1\leq d_y < d_x$, $A_n\in\mathbb{R}^{d_y\times d_x}$ is of full row rank, and independently for each $n\in\mathbb{N}$ $\epsilon_n\in\mathbb{R}^{d_y}$ are a sequence of independent noises with positive Lebesgue density $p_n$ and $\Delta\geq 0$.
 This is the same linear set-up as the previous section.
-Note that we present the model with observations at regular and unit times only to simplify the notation and make it consistent with previous articles \cite{beskos}.
+Note that we are considering hidden state that evolves in continuous time $t$ that is observed at uniformly spaced discrete times and in particular when $t=n=1,2,3,\ldots$, i.e. at unit time intervals.
+This allows to simplify the notation and make it consistent with previous articles \cite{beskos}.
 However, this need not be the case and observations could in principle have a different amount of time in-between them, or indeed be irregularly observed.